glovguy/nlok/ReadMe.md

 This appears to be the easier one.
 [If the statement is about belief, it should have a verb in it that is a rough synonym for belief: believe, know, perceive, notice, remember, and other synonyms and all conjugations of these verbs.](http://en.wikipedia.org/wiki/Propositional_attitude)

 ### Statements of attitude

+Similar to the previous section, the program also checks all of the verbs in the passage if they match a list of ‘attitude’ verbs.
+For example: “want”, “wish”, “desire”, “hope”, “care”, “like”, and synonyms.

+### Detecting non-verb Constructions

+Believe it or not, but most statements of intention will be caught by the above two simple rules.